UniqueNetwork/mass-selling/README.md

 | 3        | 1     |

 All your tokens from the specified collection are registered in the table.
 All tokens have a default price of 1, you can change these prices to your liking and save the file there.
+Prices expected to be written without decimals, so 1 in price cell means 1 000 000 000 000 000 000 in contract.

 ## Selling
 To put up for sale all the tokens in the created .csv file for the price specified in the file, run the script: